reppy4620/Dialog/README.md

 But I think Recurrence mechanism found in Transformer-XL may help to acquire long-dependency.
 If you have the solution about this, please write in issues.

-I started training in (12/9/2019) with 1 GTX1080Ti.
-In training, I'm able to use 256 batch size with 12 token.

 [Article](https://qiita.com/reppy4620/items/e4305f22cd8f6962e00a) written in Japanese.

 # Result